DNA – Who or What Is in Your Unique Genes?

 Colin Pitchfork has the dubious distinction of being the first person ever to be convicted of murder with the aid of DNA profiling.
 It happened in Leicestershire, England, in 1987.
 It’s a fascinating story.
 There was already a suspect in the case who admitted to the two murders.
 However, DNA comparisons determined that he was not the murderer.

 What happened next is rather intriguing.
-Authorities collected and analyzed blood and saliva samples from 4,000 men in the area but didn’t find a match.
+Authorities collected and analyzed blood and saliva samples from 4,000 men in the area, but didn’t find a match.
 Subsequently, they discovered that Colin Pitchfork had paid someone to give DNA samples on his behalf.
 Ultimately, his DNA did match.
 He was arrested, convicted and sentenced to life in prison.

 Although the Colin Pitchfork situation happened over 30 years ago, it was the beginning of using DNA to solve crimes.
 DNA has become a vital tool in solving crimes.
 It has also helped to free those serving time in prison for crimes they didn’t commit.
 Unfortunately, timing is everything.
 DNA testing wasn’t discovered soon enough to save all the innocents put to death for crimes they didn’t commit.